KelvinShadewing/brux-gdk/docs/en/audio.md

   Checks if audio playback is currently available.

-  Note that this function's implementation currently does not check that the audio stack is working, it only checks that a real audio driver (not the fallback `None` driver, which doesn't actually handle audio) is present.
+  Note that this function's implementation currently does not check that the audio stack is working, it only checks that a real audio driver (not the fallback `Null` driver, which doesn't actually handle audio) is present.